ActivePose: Active 6D Object Pose Estimation and Tracking for Robotic Manipulation: EXPERIMENTS

 \section{EXPERIMENTS}

-In this section we describe our hardware/software setup, implementation details, and evaluation protocol, then report results for both active pose estimation and active pose tracking on challenging manipulation tasks.
+This section describes the experimental setups, implementation details, evaluation protocol, and quantitative results for active pose estimation and active pose tracking, followed by ablations, runtime analysis, and an engineering case study on peg-in-hole assembly.